 Countless movie stars have called the hotel home, including Grace Kelly and Marilyn Monroe.
 Stars like Julia Roberts, Tom Cruise, Ben Affleck and Nicole Kidman prove the hotel has lost none of its panache in the decades since.
 In addition, four films used the Hotel Bel Air as their setting.
 That includes Oscar Award-nominated “That Touch of Mink” with Cary Grant and Doris Day in 1961.

-- Wolfgang Puck at Hotel Bel Air – with a fusion of California cuisine with European influences, the menus at the Wolfgang Puck restaurant incorporate produce and cheeses from local farmer’s markets.
+- Wolfgang Puck – with a fusion of California cuisine with European influences, the menus at the Wolfgang Puck restaurant incorporate produce and cheeses from local farmer’s markets.
 Additionally, they offer herbs from the on-site garden and choice seafood caught off the coast daily.
 This Bel Air Hotel restaurant offers brunch and afternoon tea along with the traditional meals.
 The adjoining bar and lounge give guests a chance to sample famous California vintages or original cocktails unique to the hotel.